react-declarative/react-declarative/docs/auto/interfaces/TObserver.md

 flatMap: <T = any>(callbackfn: (value: Data) => T[]) => TObserver<T>
 ```

+Applies a callback function to each element of the Data array and flattens the result into a single array.

 ### reduce

 ```ts
 reduce: <T = any>(callbackfn: (acm: T, cur: Data) => T, begin: T) => TObserver<T>
 ```

+Represents a function to reduce the data in an array-like structure.

 ### mapAsync

 ```ts
 mapAsync: <T = unknown>(callbackfn: (value: Data) => Promise<T>, fallbackfn?: (e: Error) => void) => TObserver<T>
 ```

+Asynchronously applies a callback function to each element of the data stream and returns a TObserver&lt;T&gt; object.

 ### operator